September 2018 inter-Korean summit: Gifts

-The meeting during UN General Assembly

-Moon Jae-in at UN members requests world to acknowledge 'positively' to Kim Jong Un's 'new choices' to inspire denuclearisation.
-US Secretary of State Mike Pompeo earlier assembled with his North Korean counterpart Foreign Minister Ri Yong-ho in New York and announced that it's very positive gathering with DPRK during UNGA (General Assembly) to discuss upcoming Trump-Kim summit & next steps toward denuclearization of North Korea.

-Removal of landmines and discovery of remains of Korean War soldiers
+Joint Security Area

 On 1 October 2018, North and South Korean military engineers began a scheduled 20 day removal process of landmines and other explosives planted across the Joint Security Area of the Korean Demilitarized Zone (DMZ).
-The Joint Security Area, located near the shared border village of Panmunjom, will also undergo major changes following the demining as well.
+The Joint Security Area would also undergo major changes following the demining as well.
 It was also agreed that Arrowhead Hill would afterwards undergo demining by both North and South Korean forces and that they would also assist in searching for potential remains of missing soldiers.
 Around 800,000 landmines were planted along these two regions since the division of Korea.
 On 19 October 2018, after just 19 days of mine clearing operations by both sides, the United Nations Command announced that both North and South Korea had completed work to remove landmines from the Joint Security Area.

 By 25 October 2018, demining had begun at Arrowhead Hill and resulted in the discovery of Korean War remains.
 Demining at Arrowhead Hill continued until 30 November 2018.
 Five more sets of remains from the Korean were discovered at Arrowhead Hill on 19 November 2018.
 By this point in time, a total of nine sets of Korean War remains had been discovered at Arrowhead Hill Arrowhead Hill had previously been selected for both Koreas to conduct a pilot remains recovery project.
 A pilot inter-Korean Remains Recovery Project is another commitment which was made in the summit's Comprehensive Military Agreement.
 On 22 November 2018, a DMZ road was reconnected for the first time in fourteen years in an effort to assist with both the demining and exhumation process.
 Work between both Koreas to remove landmines from Arrowhead Hill was completed on 30 November 2018.